 Our list will no doubt create controversy because many British cycling fans are divided.
 Is Mark Cavendish the greatest Briton, or should it be Robert Millar?
 Or Bradley Wiggins, Chris Froome or Tom Simpson?

-Last year we unveiled our all-time list of British pro winners, a league table of riders ranked according to the number of top professional race victories they’ve achieved.
+A few years ago we unveiled our all-time list of British pro winners, a league table of riders ranked according to the number of top professional race victories they’ve achieved.

 As many readers pointed out, ranking purely by wins isn’t necessarily the best system to determine who’s the greatest.
 Cavendish easily tops the league, but Simpson won many of the very biggest one-day races in the world.
 And is Robert Millar, with just 16 victories, still a better stage racer than Wiggins, with his Tour de France win?

 So, we devised a points system that is weighted towards rewarding success in the biggest and most prestigious races.

 And we’ve recognised the importance of wearing the leader’s jersey in a Grand Tour or winning the king of the mountains or points competitions by awarding points for these achievements too.

 Then we scoured the record books for every result that counts towards our list since racing resumed after World War Two, and we’ve come up with Cycling Weekly’s All-Time British Ranking.

 Last update July 26, 2016.
 Ranking will be updated regularly.

 2 Mark Cavendish 3,835 points

 5 Tom Simpson 2,545 points